offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD sketcher workbench numbered constraint toolbar buttons](freecad_sketcher_numbered_constraint_toolbar_buttons.png)

+To create a Horizontal constraint_FC, select either ...

+* an element_FC (e.g., line)
-To create a Horizontal constraint_FC, select the element_FC or element_FC component (e.g., two points).
+* a pair of items, where each item can be either an element_FC or a sub-element_FC (e.g., two points).

 Then, use toolbar button 3 to present a drop-down and select Horizontal (keyboard shortcut H).
 Once the constraint_FC has been created, press Esc to exit.

 ```{note}
 You can select the constraint_FC first and then pick the two things to create a constraint_FC between, but that may breaks down in certain cases where more than 1 selection is required.